rhel-labs/learn-katacoda/ansible-web-server/step1.md

 # Exploring and understanding the lab environment

-In this lab you work in a pre-configured lab environment.
-You will have access to the following hosts:
+You have access to the following hosts:

 | Role                 | Inventory name | IP Address     |
 | ---------------------| ---------------| ---------------|